ajenstory/about/README.md

 #### What I'm working on next

-- Resuming work on an online course registation and management platform for continuing professional development, complete with an easy-to-use online administration system, learner enrolment and certification.
+- An online course registation and management platform for continuing professional development, complete with an easy-to-use online administration system, learner enrolment and certification.
 With secure payment processing through Stripe. 🎓

 #### Other projects in progress